antaramukh/ETG-Breast-Cancer-Classification/README.md

 Breast Cancer Wisconsin (diagnostic) dataset: To diagnose cancer scans as benign (does not spread to the rest of the body) or malignant (spreads to rest of the body).

 The dataset is loaded and store it into a variable called data.
-The load function (load_breast_cancer()) don’t return data in the tabular format.
+The load functions (load_breast_cancer()) don't return data in the tabular format.
 They return a Bunch object.
 Think of a Bunch object as Scikit-Learn’s fancy name for a dictionary.

 ### Keys